-Bullying and harassment may occur
+Bullying and harassment may occur:

-- face-to-face, - in meetings,
+- face-to-face, - in meetings, - through written communication, including electronic communication such as e-mail or on social media, - by telephone or through automatic supervision methods. - It may occur on or off work premises, during work hours or non-work time.

+1.4 Penalties

-- through written communication, including electronic communication such as e-mail or on social media, - by telephone or through automatic supervision methods. - It may occur on or off work premises, during work hours or non-work time. - 1.4 Penalties: Bullying and harassment by any employed persons can be considered examples of gross misconduct which will be dealt with through the Disciplinary Procedure at Gross Misconduct level and may result in summary dismissal from the council.
-If elected Members are bullying or harassing employees, contractors, fellow councillors, others then a referral through the Standards process in place at the time reported as a contravention of the Member's Code of Conduct could be an appropriate measure.
-If an employee is experiencing bullying or harassment from a third party the council will act reasonably in upholding its duty of care towards its own employees.
-In extreme cases harassment can constitute a criminal offence and the council should take appropriate legal advice, often available from the council's insurer, if such a matter arises. - 1.5 The Legal position: Councils have a duty of care towards all their workers and liability under common law arising out of the Employment Rights Act 1996 and the Health and Safety at Work Act covered by the Act (age, gender, marital status, sexual orientation, race, religion, belief, colour, disability) can be considered unlawful discrimination which could lead to an Employment Tribunal claim for discrimination against the corporate employer, the council and the perpetrator(s) as individual named Respondents.
+Bullying and harassment by any employed persons can be considered examples of gross misconduct which will be dealt with through the Disciplinary Procedure at Gross Misconduct level and may result in summary dismissal from the Council.
+If elected Members are bullying or harassing employees, contractors, fellow councillors, others then any complaint should be made initially to the Chairman, and if necessary referred to the appropriate authority at the Borough Council.
+If an employee is experiencing bullying or harassment from a third party the Council will act reasonably in upholding its duty of care towards its own employees.
+In extreme cases harassment can constitute a criminal offence and the Council should take appropriate legal advice, often available from the Council's insurer, if such a matter arises.

+1.5 The Legal position

-1974.
-If an employer fails to act reasonably with regard to this duty of care by allowing bullying or harassment to continue unchallenged an employee may decide to resign and claim 'constructive dismissal' at an Employment Tribunal
+Councils have a duty of care towards all their workers and liability under common law arising out of the Employment Rights Act 1996 and the Health and Safety at Work Act 1974.
+If an employer fails to act reasonably with regard to this duty of care by allowing bullying or harassment to continue unchallenged an employee may decide to resign and claim 'constructive dismissal' at an Employment Tribunal.